 Most cocktails aren’t a big commitment to make, if you’re a cocktail fan of any sort.
 You’ve got the supplies, a well-stocked bar and the know-how to mix them.
-There are some cocktails, though, that take far more effort than the average Margarita or Martini (though getting even these drinks just right is no small feat).
-We’re talking about drinks that feature dozens of ingredients, complicated home-made tinctures and infusions, and fire.
+There are some cocktails, however, that take far more effort than the average Margarita or Martini, though getting even these drinks just right is no small feat.
+These are drinks that feature dozens of ingredients, complicated homemade tinctures and infusions, and fire.
 That’s right—fire.

 Intrigued?
 Take a look at the five super-complicated cocktails below and see if you’d be game to make them at home.

 With a grand total of 71 ingredients (yes, you read that correctly), the Commonwealth is, without a doubt, the most ingredient-heavy drink on this list.
-Though, if we're being honest, we’re not entirely sure how so many ingredients fit into a standard coupe glass.
-But nevertheless, Glasgow-based mixologist Mal Spence managed to do it in honor of the 2014 Commonwealth Games.
+In truth, we’re not entirely sure how so many ingredients fit into a standard coupe glass.
+Nevertheless, Glasgow-based mixologist Mal Spence managed to do it in honor of the 2014 Commonwealth Games.

 Ever tried fat-washing liquor?
-It’s not quite as gross as it sounds, but, in this case, it does require a good amount of pork fat.
-In essence, fat-washed liquor is basically just an infusion—one that takes time and is a lot messier than most infusions.
+It’s not as gross as it sounds, but, in this case, it does require a good amount of pork fat.
+In essence, fat-washed liquor is just an infusion—one that takes time and is a lot messier than most infusions.
 This recipe from Manhattan’s Empellón Cocina uses fat drippings from a rack of slow-cooked pork ribs.
-Add an equal amount of mezcal to the mix, let it sit in the freezer overnight and strain.
+Add an equal amount of mezcal, let it sit in the freezer overnight and strain.
 Easy peasy, right?

 As if pork-fat-washing the mezcal isn’t enough of a project, the drink’s spicy habanero-tincture garnish also requires a bit of thinking ahead.
 Though it’s probably worth it for that perfect touch of spice.